What should I do if I come across a person who appears to be lifeless or unconscious?

 (cardio pulmonary resuscitation).
 If you need help with this the ambulance service can talk you through the process.
 St John Ambulance Service has information about what to do when calling for an ambulance

-If you are in a situation where there is absolutely no doubt that the person has died, you should still call 111 straight away, and ask for the police.
+If you are in a situation where there is absolutely no doubt that the person has died, call 111 straight away, and ask for the police.

 Back to top